 Have you ever seen a dropdown selector on a web form and wished you could change the value of one dropdown based on the other dropdown's value?How do you make it happen?

-A common example of this is to have a user select a country and then show the relevant states based on the country that they selected.
+A typical example of this is having a user select a country and then show the relevant states based on their chosen country.

 If you select Mobile in the first dropdown, you'll see the options of only this category.
-To do this, we need to use conditional statements in the second dropdown.
+We need to use conditional statements in the second dropdown to do this.
 No workflows are required.

 And that's it.
 The Choices of the second dropdown will vary depending upon the option selected in the first dropdown.